Three custom, hardware-tailored smartwatch interfaces

 CHALLENGES

-• Personal: No prior experience designing for circular displays, smartwatch apps, or full GUIs
+• Personal: No prior experience leading a project or designing for circular displays, smartwatch apps, or full GUIs

 • Marketing: Highlight the new AMOLED display, downplay the large display border